 - the established low scale residential area and its subsequent heritage items including street trees and individual houses. - b.
 Preserve the significant character established by the existing heritage items - both individual houses and the streetscape trees, which street trees, wide verges and generous setbacks. - c.
 Setback residential development from the street front in alignment with opportunity for a front garden and landscaping to address the street. - d.
 Enhance Mosely Street as a pedestrian connector from Parramatta Road to Strathfield rail station through increased tree a.
 Retain and preserve the character of This mainly relates to detailed design matters that will be resolved through the development application stage.
-However, the urban design study has identified that tower forms will appear visually separate using different architectural features to create a human scale relationship between the buildings and the public domain.
-An active street frontage will be developed on this site to present a varied and fine grain rhythm of retail and business tenancies with separate addresses and entry doors/fovers.
-This will assist in giving the feel of a traditional establish a distinct street character of shopping street and will result in a livelier pedestrian experience.
+However, the urban design study has identified that tower forms will be setback from the podium to create a more pedestrian and human scale relationship between the buildings and the public domain.
+An active street frontage will be developed on this site to present a varied and fine grain rhythm of retail and business tenancies with separate addresses and entry doors/foyers.
+This will assist in giving the feel of a traditional shopping street and establish a distinct street character of will result in a livelier pedestrian experience.
 Above the ground level the street environment is to be well articulated with overarching harmony and order with highlight elements to create visual interest.

-neighbouring dwellings to provide the The urban design study presents a tower form of residential development that is anchored by a dominant street wall height that mimics the adjoining development.
+neighbouring dwellings to provide the The urban design study presents a tower form of residential development that is anchored by a 4-storey podium structure.
 This aims to achieve the setback pattern envisioned in the Strategy.